alexei-led/test-md/examples/get-started.md

 - Ans the second step
   - This is a sub-step of second step
   - Additional sub-step to be completed
-- :mag: Now it's time to validate something
+- [?]
+Now it's time to validate something
+- Perform additional step
+- :mag: and do validation once again
 - And the final step

 ---
 ## Fill Login Form

 This is a reusable Test Case.
 It's possible to "invoke" steps of this case from other Test Case.
-To reuse these steps, you need to include a reference to the Test Case, skipping 'whitespace' characters, like this: ``[Reuse Fill Login](#FillLoginForm)``
+To reuse these steps, you need to include a reference to the Test Case, replacing 'whitespace' characters with 'dash' ``-``, like this: ``[Reuse Fill Login](#Fill-Login-Form)``

 - Enter $User and $Password into corresponding fields
 - Press **Login** button